direktiv/direktiv.github.io/docs/environment/cli.md

 ## Workflow Attributes

 Based on naming convetion workflow attributes can be set as well.
-If the file starts with the characters as the workflow direktivctl will assume it is a workflow attribute and create it.
+If the file starts with the characters as the flow direktivctl will assume it is a flow attribute and create it.

 ```
 mywf.yaml
 mywf.yaml.script.sh
 ```

-The above example will create a workflow variable `script.sh` for the workflow `mywf.yaml`.
+The above example will create a flow variable `script.sh` for the flow `mywf.yaml`.

 ## Profiles